 - Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour.

 - Links and visits are promoted with local faith communities and places of worship.
 E.g. Members of different faiths or religions are invited to school to share their knowledge and enhance learning within assemblies and in class.
-For example, in June 2015, the children visited a local Mosque to learn more about how their Muslim friends practise their faith.
-See appendix A for further examples.

 - We offer a culturally rich and diverse curriculum in which all major religions are studied and respected and global dimension work embedded in many of our Creative Curriculum topics, such as the Travel and Holidays.
 These curriculum topics offer children the chance to reflect on our core values and British values.